Watch Baseball Online

 - Home and Away games of the designated team if you live within their blackout territory

-- Games that are nationally broadcast, such as the ESPN Sunday game or Fox Saturday game
+- Games that broadcast nationally such as the ESPN Sunday game or Fox Saturday game

 - Play in games (Playoff tie-breakers)